OctopusDeploy/docs/docs/guides/deploying-asp.net-core-web-applications/json-configuration-variables-feature.md

 :::

-Note that you can even use theÂ [Variable Substitution Syntax](/docs/home/reference/variable-substitution-syntax.md)Â patterns in this file selection input box itself to do things like reference environment specific files, or conditionally include them based on scoped variables.
+Note that you can even use the [Variable Substitution Syntax](/docs/home/reference/variable-substitution-syntax.md) patterns in this file selection input box itself to do things like reference environment specific files, or conditionally include them based on scoped variables.

 ![](/docs/images/3702943/5275654.png)